Knowitalls

-Knowitalls was a British quiz show hosted by Gyles Brandreth.
+Knowitalls is a British quiz show hosted by Gyles Brandreth.
 It was shown on BBC Two in 2009.

 Filming took place between 15 and 21 June 2009.
 It was first broadcast on 27 July 2009.
 The show's strapline is that it's "the quiz without questions".
 The team that wins overall will win £15,000, the Knowitalls trophy and the title of "Britain's Biggest Knowitalls".

 Overview

 Introduction

 At the beginning of the show, before the title sequence, the 2 teams of 3 are shown locked away in separate rooms with Gyles saying in a voiceover:

 "Completely on their own.
 Two teams with no books, no phones and no Internet.
 They've been given today's subjects and just one hour to pool everything they know before they try to prove that they are today's Knowitalls."

 Experts

 Each show has three experts sitting on a desk at one end of the studio.
 Each expert has their own specialist subject.